-In addition, a memorandum was received from the Site/Road Plan Review Division of the Prince George's County Department of Permitting, Inspections and Enforcement (DPIE) dated August 29, 2023 (Lord-Attivor to Hancock), which contains the comments from both DPIE and the Prince George's County Department of Public Works and Transportation (DPW&T).
-Upon review of the TIA, DPIE and DPW&T identified two intersections to be analyzed for signal warrants.
+In addition, staff received a memorandum from the Site/Road Plan Review Division of the Prince George's County Department of Permitting, Inspections and Enforcement (DPIE) dated August 29, 2023 (Lord-Attivor to Hancock), which contains the comments from both DPIE and the Prince George's County Department of Public Works and Transportation (DPW&T).
+Upon review of the traffic impact analysis, DPIE and DPW&T identified two intersections to be analyzed for signal warrants.
 DPIE offered the following statement regarding signalization, "Prior to submitting a permit application, the applicant shall be required to perform a traffic signal warrant analysis at the intersection of Brandywine Road and Floral Park Road."
 DPW&T identified the intersection of MD 5 (Branch Avenue) and Moores Road to be analyzed for signal warrants.
-This intersection is under the jurisdiction of the Maryland Department of Transportation State Highway Administration (MDOT SHA); as such, the Planning Board will defer to the operating agency and this will be further evaluated, at the time of the PPS.
+This intersection is under the jurisdiction of the Maryland Department of Transportation State Highway Administration (MDOT SHA); as such, staff will defer to the operating agency and this will be further evaluated at the time of the PPS.
+Staff concur with DPIE and DPW&T and a traffic signal warrant analysis shall be performed at the identified intersections.

 Having reviewed the traffic study, one of the areas of concern is queuing along Floral Park Road, as well as high left turn volume from Brandywine Road to Floral Park Road.
-A new TIA will be submitted, at the time of PPS.
-An updated TIA reflecting these changes will allow the Planning Board to better determine adequacy, at the PPS stage of development.
+A condition of approval has been included herein, requiring the applicant to submit a new traffic impact analysis prior to acceptance of the PPS.
+An updated traffic impact analysis reflecting these changes will allow staff to better determine adequacy at the PPS stage of development.
+The traffic impact analysis shall include the intersection of Danville Road and Springfield Road.
 At the time of PPS, the applicant will be required to demonstrate adequate dedication of 40 feet from centerline along MD 373.
 Dedication of 30 feet from centerline along Floral Park Road will also be required at time of PPS.

 In addition, a conceptual location of the master-planned Burch Branch Trail is shown on the circulation plan providing pedestrian connectivity from MD 373 to Floral Park Road.
-The planned trail may need to be shifted within the internal circulation network which would impact the public and private right of way.
+The planned trail may need to be shifted within the internal circulation network which would impact the proposed public and private right of way.
 The location of the trail will be evaluated during subsequent development applications.
 It appears that bicycle and pedestrian movement is facilitated throughout the site while protecting the site's environmental features.
 At the PPS stage of development, bicycle and pedestrian adequacy will be further evaluated.

 c.
-Environmental Planning-In a memorandum dated September 18, 2023 (Schneider to Lockhart), a review of this CDP application and TCP1-011-2023 was provided, which is summarized herein.
+Environmental Planning-In a memorandum dated September 18, 2023 (Schneider to Lockhart), incorporated herein by reference, the Environmental Planning Section provided a review of this CDP application and TCP1-011-2023, which is summarized herein.